-Celebrate the New Year for Free
+Celebrate the New Year Like a San Franciscan

 New Year's Eve Cruises

-You can take a sail around the bay, have dinner, and dance the night away on a Hornblower's New Year's Eve Cruise, aboard the paddle wheeler San Francisco Belle or the Commodore New Year's Eve Fireworks Dinner Cruise, which departs from Alameda's Mariner Square.
+You can take a sail around the bay, have dinner, and dance the night away on a Hornblower's New Year's Eve Cruise, aboard the paddle wheeler San Francisco Belle or try the Commodore New Year's Eve Fireworks Dinner Cruise, which departs from Alameda's Mariner Square.

 New Year's Eve Parties

 The most exciting and interesting thing about the New Bohemia New Year's Eve is the location in the Old San Francisco Mint.
-Also exceptional is the staging by Vau de Vire, who draw edgy artists whose works would be at home at Burning Man, along with a great lineup of musical performers.
+Also exceptional is the staging by Vau de Vire, who attract edgy artists whose works would be at home at Burning Man, along with a great lineup of musical performers.